arham3117/Movie-collection-app/docs/README.md

-# 🎬 Movie Database Application (Two-Tier Architecture)
+# 🎬 Movie Database Application

-A beautiful and modern movie database application with a sleek glassmorphism UI design, built with a two-tier architecture using MySQL database.
+A beautiful and modern movie database application with a sleek glassmorphism UI design.

 ## ✨ Features